shapeshed/shapeshed.com/content/posts/unix-fold.md

-{
-  "slug": "unix-fold",
-  "title": "Linux and Unix fold command tutorial with examples", "date": "2016-08-08T00:00:00+00:00",
-  "image": "images/articles/fold.png",
++++
+date = "2016-08-08T00:00:00+00:00"
-  "description": "Tutorial on using fold, a UNIX and Linux command for folding long lines for finite widths.
-Examples of limiting column width, limiting by bytes and wrapping on spaces.", "tags": [
+description = "Tutorial on using fold, a UNIX and Linux command for folding long lines for finite widths.
+Examples of limiting column width, limiting by bytes and wrapping on spaces." image = "images/articles/fold.png" slug = "unix-fold" tags = ["UNIX", "Linux"] title = "Linux and Unix fold command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![fold man page][1]